 Snapshot is a point-in-time copy/view of the data.
 Snapshots are needed for backup applications, which need consistent point-in-time copies of data.

 Advanced databases like Oracle (and now MySQL) also offer clustering capabilities.
 The “g” in “Oracle 11g” actually stands for “grid” or clustering capability.
 MySQL offers shared-nothing clusters using synchronous replication.
 This helps the databases scale up and support larger & more fault tolerant production environments.

 File systems store files and other objects only as a stream of bytes, and have little or no information about the data stored in the files.
 Such file systems also provide only a single way of organizing the files, namely via directories and file names.
 The associated attributes are also limited in number, e.g. type, size, author, creation time, etc. This does not help in managing related data, as disparate items do not have any relationships defined.

 Databases, on the other hand, offer easy means to relate stored data.
 It also offers a flexible query language (SQL) to retrieve the data.
-For example, it is possible to query a database for “contacts of all persons who live in Acapulco and sent emails yesterday”, but impossible in case of a file system.
+For example, it is possible to query a database for “contacts of all persons who live in Acapulco and sent emails yesterday”, but impossible in the case of a file system.

 File systems need to evolve and provide capabilities to relate different data sets.
 This will help the application writers to make use of native file system capabilities to relate data.
 A good effort in this direction was Microsoft WinFS.

-The only disadvantage with using the databases as primary storage option, seems to be the additional cost associated.
-But, I see no reason why file-systems in future will borrow features from databases.
+The only disadvantage with using the databases as the primary storage option, seems to be the additional cost associated.
+But, I see no reason why file systems in the future will not borrow features from databases.

-Druva inSync uses a proprietary file-system to store and index the backed up data.
-The meta-data for the file-system is stored in an embedded PostgreSQL database.
-The database driven model was chosen to store additional identifiers withe each block – size, hash and time.
-This helps the filesystem to:
+Druva inSync uses a proprietary file system to store and index the backed up data.
+The meta-data for the file system is stored in an embedded PostgreSQL database.
+The database-driven model was chosen to store additional identifiers with each block – size, hash and time.
+This helps the file system with: